IUSCA/health-disparities-web/docs/data_ingestion.md

 Make sure that the API is up

 Mode-1: Without mapping
 In this mode, the program attempts to resolve each sample in the VCF file to an "ib_id" (Identifier).
 Multiple strategies are employed for this resolution.
 If the program is unable to determine an "ib_id" for any given sample, it will generate a new_participants.csv file containing the problematic samples along with suggested "ib_id" values.
-The utility then exits, allowing users to manually update the "ib_id" values in the CSV file.
+The script then exits, allowing users to manually update the "ib_id" values in the CSV file.
 Subsequent execution of the program with the mapping file provided will incorporate the corrected information.

 <img src="assets/data_ingestion/resolve_samples_mode_1.png" >